Finasteride: Excessive hair growth

-Finasteride has been found to be effective in the treatment of hirsutism (excessive facial and/or body hair growth) in women.
-In a study of 89 women with hyperandrogenism due to persistent adrenarche syndrome, finasteride produced a 93% reduction in facial hirsutism and a 73% reduction bodily hirsutism after 2 years of treatment.
-Other studies using finasteride for hirsutism have also found it to be clearly effective.
+Finasteride has been found to be effective in the treatment of hirsutism (excessive facial or body hair growth) in women.
+In a study of 89 women with hyperandrogenism due to persistent adrenarche syndrome, finasteride produced a 93% reduction in facial hirsutism and a 73% reduction of bodily hirsutism after 2 years of treatment.
+Other studies using finasteride for hirsutism have also found it to be effective.

-Transgender hormone therapy

-Finasteride is sometimes used in hormone replacement therapy for transgender women due to its antiandrogenic effects, in combination with a form of estrogen.
-However, little clinical research of finasteride use for this purpose has been conducted and evidence of safety or efficacy is limited.
-Moreover, caution has been recommended when prescribing finasteride to transgender women, as finasteride may be associated with side effects such as depression, anxiety, and suicidal ideation, symptoms that are particularly prevalent in the transgender population and in others at high risk already.